 In all reality, I wasn’t that disorganized.
 I had just let a few things slide and needed to revisit them.

 And the best part?
-The deep cleaning and re-organization only took about 3 hours total, in 30 second to 30 minute increments over a few days.
+The deep cleaning and re-organization was done in 30 second to 30 minute increments over a few days.
+This doesn’t have to be a big project!
+It took about 3 hours total,

-How I (Re)Organized My Email In 5 Easy Steps
+How to Organize Your Email in 5 Easy Steps

 1. Consolidate email addresses